Categories

 Taking a White House tour requires a little advance planning.
 Be sure to check out our guide on Visiting the White House.

-If you decide to skip the White House tour, considering going to the White House Visitor Center.
-The exhibits give you an insight on the daily lives of the President and their family.
+If you decide to skip the White House tour, consider going to the White House Visitor Center.
+The exhibits give you an insight into the daily lives of the President and their family.

 10. See the Monuments at Night